NeuroNexa/test/rl_sar/README.md

 ./cmake_build/bin/test_titati_motors
 ```

 The program sweeps each of the 16 joints one at a time with a small sinusoid (hips/knees at ±0.35 rad, feet at ±0.12 rad) while keeping the others steady.
-Watch every joint complete its cycle before moving on to the next.
-If any actuator fails to respond, revisit the CAN configuration and power before continuing to RL control.
+PD torques are computed from live joint feedback, so you should see the tested joint track the command smoothly; if the measured angle printout stays constant the CAN routing or direct-mode handshake is still missing.
+Fix that before proceeding to RL control.

 #### Run RL control